digiltd/oh-rtd-test/Sql-Persistence.md

 For installation of this persistence package please follow the same steps as if you would [install a binding](Bindings).

-Additionally, place a persistence file called sql.persist in the _${openhab.home}/configuration/persistence_ folder.
+Additionally, place a persistence file called mysql.persist in the _${openhab.home}/configuration/persistence_ folder.
 This has the standard format as described in [[Persistence]].

 ## Configuration